MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 ### Power BI Pro

 Power BI Pro only gives you the ability to create analytical dataflows, but not any of the premium features.
-Using Power BI pro account, you cannot use linked, or computed entity, you cannot use AI functions, and cannot use DirectQuery to the dataflow.
+Using Power BI pro account, you cannot use linked, or computed entity, you cannot use AI capabilities in Power BI, and cannot use DirectQuery to the dataflow.
 The storage for your dataflows is limited to the space left under your Power BI pro account which is a subset of 10 GB storage for all Power BI content.

 ### Power BI Premium

-If you use Power BI Premium (capacity based licensing), you can use all the AI functions, and computed entity, and linked entity, with the ability to have DirectQuery connection to the dataflow, and the usage of the enhanced compute engine.
+If you use Power BI Premium (capacity based licensing), you can use all the AI capabilities in Power BI, and computed entity, and linked entity, with the ability to have DirectQuery connection to the dataflow, and the usage of the enhanced compute engine.
 However, the dataflow created under a premium capacity is using the internal ADLS gen2 storage, and won't be accessible by other platform except Power BI itself.
 You cannot create external dataflows just by having Power BI Premium license, you need to have an Azure subscription for ADLS gen2 as well.

 ### Azure Data Lake Storage Gen 2